-A termination for cause occurs when the agency concludes that the contractor has failed to perform or make progress, or in any way has breached the contract.
+A termination for cause occurs when a party concludes that the other party has failed to perform or make progress, or in any way has breached the contract.
 An agency is not required to terminate a contract even though the circumstances permit such action.
 An agency may determine that it is in its best interest to pursue other alternatives and work with the contractor in getting the contract back on track.